Appearance

 When to create a new category

-Create a new category when:
+Create a new parent category when:

 - You need a separate code prefix for identification